NACE MR0175 vs NACE MR0103

 NACE MR0103

-• Certification: Compliance with NACE MR0103 is typically required in contracts for equipment and materials used in refining and petrochemical plants.
-It ensures that the selected materials can withstand the specific challenges posed by refinery environments.
+Certification: Compliance with NACE MR0103 is typically required in contracts for equipment and materials used in refining and petrochemical plants.
+It ensures that the selected materials can withstand the specific challenges of refinery environments.

 Testing and Qualification